 “For several years now I have followed with admiration the innovative life-saving work done by First Coast No More Homeless Pets in northeast Florida, and Best Friends Animal Society has been proud to support their programs.
 The reduction in shelter deaths in Jacksonville has been spectacular and an example to many other communities.” – Gregory Castle, CEO of Best Friends Animal Society

-Since 2002, we have facilitated more than 140,000 pet sterilizations in the First Coast area.
-We have seen an overall reduction in pet intake and a 80% decrease in the number of animals being euthanized.
-In April 2009, FCNMHP opened our high-volume, high-quality spay/neuter clinic, located in the Joseph A. Strasser Animal Health and Welfare Building, to facilitate the needed increase in surgeries.
+Since 2002, we have facilitated more than 170,000 pet sterilizations in the First Coast area.
+We have seen an overall reduction in pet intake, as well as a more than 90% decrease in the number of animals being euthanized.
+In April 2009, FCNMHP opened a high-volume, high-quality spay/neuter clinic, located in the Joseph A. Strasser Animal Health and Welfare Building, to facilitate the needed increase in surgeries.
 The clinic is designed with the capacity for up to 200 daily sterilizations, making it one of the highest volume clinics in the country when at full capacity.

 To help support our low-cost and free spay/neuter programs, we also provide affordable pet health care.
-We offer vaccinations, testing, microchipping, flea and heartworm preventative and treatment in our Veterinary Clinic.
+We offer vaccinations, testing, microchipping, flea and heartworm preventative, dental cleanings, and other treatment in our Veterinary Clinic.

 FCNMHP opened the Jacksonville Pet Food Bank in March 2010, giving qualified low-income families pet food so that they may keep their pets in this challenging economy.
 More than 700,000 pounds of food has been distributed to more than 7,500 pets.

 First Coast No More Homeless Pets began in 2001 when Rick DuCharme, Founder and Executive Director, developed the SpayJax program in response to a request by the City of Jacksonville for a city-funded spay/neuter program.
 Following SpayJax, SpayNassau was developed along with two other similar low-cost programs.